sheilatron/shiny_code_quest/README.md

 Tools & Tests: A Python Quest
 =============================

-A Half-Day Workshop for Python Beginner to Intermediate Level
+A Half-Day (hopefully!)
+Workshop for Python Beginner to Intermediate Level

 Is This For Me?